How To Fix Muscle Imbalance – Regain Your Balance

 How Your Muscles Help You

-I stated earlier how our back is a bio mechanical machine with muscles that are attached to you joints throughout the anatomy of you back.
+I stated earlier how our back is a biomechanical machine with muscles that are attached to your joints throughout the anatomy of you back.
 To get the OPTIMAL help from you muscles, you need a balance of both “length and strength”.
 Don’t be alarmed if you haven’t achieved this, here’s a secret:

 In fact, I still struggle with this still.

-What’s a humanities’ lesson have to do with you lower back?
+What’s a humanities’ lesson have to do with your lower back?
 A ton!…

 Over the years human species have evolved and adapted to best meet their environment.
 We need survival, we’re a species of evolution, and of an odd one at best.